 He went to theatre ASAP.
 The testicle was dead.

 – ALWAYS examine the scrotum of a boy with abdominal pain.
 ALMOST ALWAYS examine the scrotum of a man with lower abdominal pain (especially if a young man).
 If you don’t examine the scrotum you’d better have a good reason why not.
 This isn’t the OSCE anymore.
 “Yes Mr Examiner I would always examine the scrotum for completeness”.
 Examine the bloody scrotum.

 – When you think you know what it is, think what else it might be, and write it down.
-When you request a test, list your differentials on the referral so that the radiologist / pathologist / other investigation person known exactly what to rule out.
+When you request a test, list your differentials on the referral so that the radiologist / pathologist / other investigation person knows exactly what to look at and look for.

 – If you are handed over a patient – especially if the diagnosis is uncertain – then start again.
 Take a history.
 Examine the patient.
 Work out what YOU think.
 Don’t take anything for granted.